How to Grow and Care for Dypsis lutescens (Areca Palm) Indoors

 Areca Palm, Dypsis lutescens

-Areca Palm (Dypsis lutescens) problems are due to cultural faults in watering, humidity, feeding and temperature and include brown leaf tips, yellow leaves, brown leaves, leaf spots, pests and diseases among others.
-Continue reading for more on these problems, their remedies and solutions.
+Areca Palm (Dypsis lutescens) problems include brown leaf tips, yellow leaves, brown leaves, leaf spots, pests and diseases among others.
+Keep reading for more on these problems, their remedies and solutions.

 Pests

-Common pests in Areca Palm are Spider Mites, Scales and Mealy Bugs.
+Common pests in Areca Palm are spider mites, scales and mealy bugs.
 Regularly check underneath the leaves for these pests.
-Isolate the affected palm to prevent spread to the other houseplants and treat it with appropriate products like neem oil or insecticidal soap among others.
+Isolate the affected palm to prevent spread to the other plants.
+Treat it with neem oil or insecticidal soap as per the manufacturer's recommendations.

 Browning leaves